Huertas97/Sentiment_Analysis/README.md

 # Repository purpose

 In this repository, we present the results obtained after developing Machine Learning and Deep Learning Transformer-based models for predicting a text’s polarity for English and Spanish language.
+In addition, in `Topic_model` you can find the code used to train the topic modeling using BERTopic.

 # Machine Learning models